thefool309/YoutubeDownloader/README.md

 # downloader.py

-an education overview of how to use yt-dlp to create a command line youtube video/audio downloader.
+an educational overview of how to use yt-dlp to create a command line youtube video/audio downloader.

 It downloads in MP3 for audio and Webm for video